 7. ‘Celebrity is as celebrity does’

 People are catching on to the need for a break from our digitally orientated lives.
-The Huffington Post documented the payday loans online digital detox habits of 10 inspiring, successful people from Mary Berry to Benedict Cumberbatch.
+The Huffington Post documented the digital detox habits of 10 inspiring, successful people from Mary Berry to Benedict Cumberbatch.
 Check it out here.

 8. Bad back anyone?